Helpful Iron Towel Bar Tips and Information

 - Measure from the floor, or closest level surfaces up to where you want the towel bar to to be (example 42") and make a small horizontal mark. then move over about 16 inches or as wide as your towel bar and measure from the floor, again making another mark at the same height.

 - Now taking your stud finder locate a stud in the general area of your first marks, you may have to move over a few inches in either direction to find one.
 Find the studs and lightly mark them with vertical lines (a 1 inch line is good) It's ideal to screw your towel bar into a wall stud but this is not always possible.
+Special Note: If you are not able to get both screws into wall studs, getting at least one side works well and you will have to use a heavy duty drywall anchor on the other side.
+Sometimes in order to center the towel bar you my have to use heavy-duty drywall anchors on both sides, because the studs don't line themselves up with the space in between.

 - Once the studs are marked take your level or square and put that on your first set of horizontal lines.
 Find where your vertical lines marking the wall studs and your square meet and create an intersecting line there by tracing the pencil along the level or square. erase or wash off the first marks you made since you no longer need them